 The National Do Not Call Registry is ineffective against the most dangerous types of calls: those coming from people who already operate outside of the law.
 So, is there anything you can do now to make sure you don’t end up on a scammer’s call list later?
 There is.

 We advise to take these steps:

-- Remove your Information from People-Search Sites: One of the primary resources for scammers are people-search sites.
+- Remove your information from people-search sites: One of the primary resources for scammers is people-search sites.
 These sites collect public records to create profiles under your name.
 They can gather a shocking amount of personal information, including contact information, home addresses, and in some cases, Social Security numbers.
 Scammers can buy lists of contact information from these sites and use personal details to create sophisticated scams.
 It can be time-consuming to remove yourself from hundreds of people-search sites by manually opting out of each one.
-That’s why we created OneRep, which automatically removes you from over 100 people-search sites – and keeps you off of them.
+That’s why we created OneRep, which automatically removes you from 199 people-search sites – and keeps you off of them.